git-town/git-town/website/src/commands/branch.md

 # git town branch

-The _branch_ command is the equivalent of the
-[git branch](https://git-scm.com/docs/git-branch) command.
+The _branch_ command is Git Town's equivalent of the [git branch](https://git-scm.com/docs/git-branch) command.
 It displays the local branch hierachy and the types of not typically used branches, i.e. all branches that are not the main or feature branches.